Manhattan Property Market Update

 Is now a buyer’s market or seller’s market?

-We are currently in a buyer’s market as shown in the chart above.
+We are currently in a seller’s market as shown in the chart above.
 The two most significant buyer’s markets were during the Lehman collapse in 2008/2009 and Covid, which hit Manhattan in early 2020.

 Read Wei Min’s article: Buying property in New York to rent out